aksharanhere/Christmas_PCB/README.md

 # PCB Description
 >The following design is made under the idea of creating a unique christmas decorative board.
-This can be used a creative christmas wall art .In this case ,i have designed a Board with "Rein deer (Prancer and vixen)"  theme :)
+This can be used as a creative christmas wall art .In this case ,i have designed a Board with "Rein deer (Prancer and vixen)"  theme :)
 # Designed using EasyEDA, Can Order from JLCPCB
 > [EasyEDA Project Link Here](https://easyeda.com/aksharan.g/christmas)